seleuco/xpectrum/trunk/readme.txt

 POKE Manager-> shows the POKE menu (modification of spectrum memory values)

+"Ula+64 disabled", "Ula+64 with colour reset" and "Ula+64 without color reset" disable ULAPlus emulated HW or enable it keeping the palette colours between resets ot not.

 New +3 Disk (only appears while emulating the +3 model) -> Put a new formated +3 disc Use SIDE A for +3 Disk (only appears while emulating the +3 model) -> Side selector (for double side discs)

 Save +3 Disk (only appears while emulating the +3 model) -> Save the current disc in the directory /roms/spectrum/saves with a new name (if you write new data in the disc, use this to save).

-Frame Skip [on/off] -> Enable/disable frameskip.
+Emulate 25fps or 50fps -> ZX Spectrum works in PAL mode so 25fps should be enough in most cases but if you want to see all ULA effects enable 50 fps at the expense of losing performance.

 Contention [on/off] -> Enable/disable contended memory emulation.

 Emulation Speed [25 to 175]% -> Allows you to change the orginal Spectrum speed, which can be useful to vary the difficulty of games or to observe a detail more slowly.
-While this option is selected, the volume buttons will vary this speed, not the CPU's.
+While this option is selected, the stick buttons (LEFT & RIGHT) will vary this speed.

 Sound [OFF/Mono/Stereo Beeper/Stereo ABC AY/Stereo ALL] -> sets sound mode.